-Prerequisites: College-level reading, writing and math skills are required.
-MAT 0022 or MAT 0028 or MAT 0029, or appropriate score on placement test.
+Prerequisites: MAT 0022 or MAT 0028 or MAT 0029, or appropriate score on placement test.

 MGF 1131

 Mathematics in Context

 Through this course, students will experience the practicality of mathematics in a global society.
 Students will engage in the applications of tools and techniques of mathematics in a variety of contextual situations from everyday life.
 This course is appropriate for students in a wide range of disciplines/programs.